ioannist/patent-conflict-search/README.md

 # Patent Claim Analyzer

-A command-line tool for automated patent claim analysis and prior art search using Google Gemini and Project PQ.
+A command-line tool for automated patent claim analysis and prior art search using Google Gemini with Project PQ and Lens API integration.

 ## Features

 - Analyze patent claims using Google Gemini AI
 - Extract keywords, concepts, and relevant classification codes
-- Generate optimized search queries for Project PQ
+- Generate optimized search queries for patent databases
-- Search for prior art using Project PQ API
+- Search for prior art using Project PQ API and Lens API
+- Combine search results from multiple patent databases
 - AI-powered conflict risk assessment for each patent result
 - Risk scoring on a scale of 1-10 with detailed explanations
 - Risk threshold filtering to focus on higher-risk patents